You can go hiking, rambling, trekking and tramping but in our parks we call it bushwalking.

 A number of bushwalking clubs offer a wide range of walks with experienced leaders as well as navigation and safety training.
 Find out more from HikeWest.

 The Orienteering Western Australia and the Western Australian Rogaining Association run various cross-country navigation events.
-Like all events that take place in our parks, their likely impacts are assessed before they are given permission to proceed (see 'Conducting an event in a park').
+Like all events that take place in our parks, their likely impacts are assessed before they are given permission to proceed.

 Forget the yellow brick road.
 Follow the bubbling brook until you reach Goblin Swamp.
 This is a fairytale of a camping trip!